BSCI/BSCCT Annual Meeting 2021

-We look forward very much to welcoming all of you to Oxford in the Autumn
+We look forward to meeting as many of you as possible in Oxford.

 Keble College was the first Oxford College of the modern era, and was founded in memory of John Keble (1792-1866), a key member of the so-called Oxford Movement which sought to recover the Catholic heritage of the Church of England.
 The College opened its doors to its first 40 undergraduates in 1870.
 Keble’s original architect was William Butterfield, who also designed Melbourne Cathedral in Australia.
 The College’s polychrome brick architecture has long provoked controversy, but is now widely regarded as one of the finest examples of Victorian Gothic anywhere and has grade 1 listed status.
 The beautiful Gothic dining hall is the longest in Oxford.
 The Arco building was opened in 1995 in what had previously been the Fellows’ Garden, and the Newman Quad was completed in 2002 with the opening of the Sloane Robinson Building.
 This development offers a state-of the-art conference venue, with a tiered lecture theatre and numerous breakout rooms.